 Masters Degrees for Stock Market Professionals: Program Info

 At many universities offering this degree, there is a degree concentration in capital markets.
-This concentration helps students become employed at and excel in capital-seeking corporations that invest in the stock market.
+This concentration helps you to become employed at and excel in capital-seeking corporations that invest in the stock market.
+Earning a master's degree may also help you to be more competitive in the job market, according to information from the U.S. Bureau of Labor Statistics.

 Universities offering the Master of Science in Finance program require that prospective students have a bachelor's degree, though not necessarily in business; areas such as mathematics and computer science can offer relevant preparation for the MSF as well.
 Students are typically required to have met a certain GPA level in their undergraduate coursework.
 In the application, students may need to include a resumé, personal statement essay, and educational transcripts.